ryanroundhouse/version-finder-scripts/readme.md

 # Jira Project Release Fetcher

-This script automates the process of fetching release information for multiple Jira projects.
+This project automates the process of fetching release information for multiple Jira projects.

 ## Description

 The `get_releases.sh` script iterates through a predefined list of Jira project keys and calls a Python script (`get-jira-projects.py`) for each project.
-The Python script fetches the release information for the specified project from Jira and saves it to a JSON file.
+The Python script fetches the release information for the specified project from Jira and saves it to JSON file(s).

 ## Prerequisites